Pruitt Pest Management

 Their licensed service areas include pest control, and termite treatment.

-Pruitt Pest Management maintains a strong 5-star rating on Google based on 199 customer reviews, placing them among the highest-rated pest control providers in the Henrietta area.
+Pruitt Pest Management maintains a strong 5-star rating based on 100+ customer reviews, placing them among the highest-rated pest control providers in the Henrietta area.

 Licensed for 2 service categories under TPCL #750376